thibeserra/weather-climate/README.md

 2 - Open Android Studio IDE and import the cloned project:
 ![](app/src/readme/_1-open_android_studio.png)

-- Go to your repository folder and select the weather-climate project
+- Go to your repository folder and choose the weather-climate project
 ![](app/src/readme/_2-select_project_into_repository.png)

 - IDE will download the dependencies project and build it.
 Await this steps: